Admission to the Counseling Psychology Master’s Program

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

-Applicants seeking admission for summer and fall should complete their applications no later than Jan.
-15. Applicants seeking admission for spring should complete their applications no later than Sept.
+Applicants seeking admission for summer and fall should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Jan.
+15. Applicants seeking admission for spring should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Sept.
 15.

 - Deferred Payment: $40